TheAirship/Traitor/README.md

-# Traitor! - An experimental Excel-based password cracker for Excel files.
+# Traitor! - An experimental Excel-based password cracker for Excel files
 *Emphasis on the 'experimental'*

 Traitor! was born out of years of telling customers that storing passwords in Excel spreadsheets, password-protected or otherwise, isn't the best idea there's ever been.
 After some casual remarks about how it was probably possible to use Excel's VBA backend to crack a password on another Excel file, I decided to see if that was actually feasible.